Introduction

 }

-1. Regression Models: Both Java and C++ libraries support linear and logistic regression models.
+Both Java and C++ libraries support linear and logistic regression.
+DL4J and Dlib handle these cleanly with minimal setup.

-2. Neural Network: With DL4J in Java and TensorFlow in C++, you can create multi-layer neural networks.
+With DL4J in Java and TensorFlow C++ API, you can create deep multi-layer neural networks suitable for image and text classification.

 Conclusion

-Both Java and C++ are suitable for AI and ML development, especially when performance and scalability are key.
-While the learning curve might be steeper than in Python, the flexibility and control they offer make them ideal for production-grade and embedded AI applications.
+Both Java and C++ are solid choices for AI and ML — especially when performance and scalability are key.
+While the learning curve is steeper than Python, the flexibility and control they offer make them ideal for production-grade and embedded AI applications.